NUKIB/misp/README.md

 ### Supervisor

-Supervisor is used to run all processes within the container, you can adjust the amount of workers which should be started by modifying these variables:
+Supervisor is used to run all processes within the container, you can adjust the amount of workers that should be started by modifying these variables:

 * `DEFAULT_WORKERS` (optional, int, default `1`) - number of default workers to start
 * `EMAIL_WORKERS` (optional, int, default `3`) - number of email workers to start